The Flexitarian Diet: A Realistic Approach to Mostly Plant-Based Eating

 Breakfast: Coconut raspberry, kiwi smoothie bowl

-Lunch: Roasted tomato soup and Kale Caesar salad
+Lunch: Roasted tomato soup and Caesar salad

 Dinner: Baked chicken and cauliflower rice